Vignesh Dakshinamurthy

-Vignesh Dakshinamurthy (born 5 March 1998) is an Indian professional footballer who plays as a left back or midfielder for Indian Super League club Mumbai City and the India national team.
+Vignesh Dakshinamurthy (born 5 March 1998) is an Indian professional footballer who plays as a left-back for Indian Super League club Chennaiyin.

 Club career

 Born in Srirampura, Karnataka, Dakshinamurthy started his career with Ozone academy before being promoted to their first-team and playing for them in the I-League 2nd Division.

 Mumbai City

 On 8 September 2018, it was announced that Dakshinamurthy signed with Indian Super League side Mumbai City.

 On 20 December 2020, Vignesh scored his first goal in Indian Super League as well as for Mumbai City against Hyderabad in which he found the net in the 38th minute as Mumbai City won for 2–0.
 In April 2022, he was included in the club's 2022 AFC Champions League squad.

+Hyderabad FC

+On 10 July 2023, Dakshinamurthy joined Hyderabad FC as part of a swap deal with Akash Mishra.

+Odisha FC (loan)

+On 9 January 2024, he joined Odisha FC on a short-term loan till the end of the 2023–24 season.

 International career

 Dakshinamurthy previously represented India at the under-20 and under-17 levels.

-On 15 July 2018, Dakshinamurthy was called-up by Stephen Constantine to the India senior side as they prepared for the 2018 SAFF Championship.
+On 15 July 2018, Dakshinamurthy was called up by Stephen Constantine to the India senior side as they prepared for the 2018 SAFF Championship.
 On 4 September 2018, it was announced that Dakshinamurthy was selected into the final 20-man squad for the tournament.
 He then made his international debut for India on 9 September in their last group game against Maldives.
 He came on as a halftime substitute for Lallianzuala Chhangte as India won 2–0.